MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/user/azure-stack-quick-create-vm-linux-powershell.md

 $nsgRuleSSHName = "myNetworkSecurityGroupRuleSSH"
 $nsgRuleWebName = "myNetworkSecurityGroupRuleWeb"

-# Create variable for virtual machine password
+# Create variable for VM password
 $VMPassword = 'Password123!'

 # End of Variables - no need to edit anything past that point to deploy a single VM